The liver stands as one of the largest organs in the body, weighing 3.3 pounds. It performs many roles, including:

 There are two types of hepatitis C infection:

-While alcohol can worsen a hepatitis C virus infection, it will never cause the medical condition itself.
+While alcohol use can worsen a hepatitis C virus infection, it will never cause the medical condition itself.
 If a doctor diagnoses an individual with HCV, the patient will be advised to stop drinking.
 Continual drinking despite a doctor’s recommendation can further damage liver cells and interact with HCV treatment.

 Rehab facilities are open and accepting new patients